ethanaward/pianobar-skill/README.md

 apt-get -y install pianobar
 ```

 create a settings.json file.
-In the file add
+In the root directory of your file add..

 ```
 {